Dean and Canons of Windsor: Costume

 The long cords which fasten the mantle are well represented at North Stoke and Magdalen College.
 In the two later examples it is gathered.
 On the Eton brass the mantle is fastened at the neck.
 The lost effigy of John Robyns, d.
 1558, of which the inscription remains in St George's Chapel, may have shown him wearing the mantle.
 Brasses of canons of Windsor are found showing them vested in copes, without the Garter badge, as at Thurcaston, Leicestershire.
 (John Mershdcn, 1425), and at Harrow (Simon Marcheford, 1442).
 A brass was discovered in 1890 at Bennington, near Stevenage, Hertfordshire, showing a small mutilated effigy of a priest in a cope with a round badge (possibly a rose) on the left shoulder.
 The cope has an orphrey.
 This has been supposed to represent a Canon of Windsor.

 Suspension of canonries

-Section 9 of the Ecclesiastical Commissioners Act 1840 provided for the suspension of eight of the canonries at St George's.
+Section 9 of the Ecclesiastical Commissioners Act 1840 (3 & 4 Vict. c.
+113) provided for the suspension of eight of the canonries at St George's.
 It required that the first two vacant canonries should be suspended, the next filled, the next two suspended, the next filled, the next two suspended, the next filled, and the next two suspended.